-- At least ten years of experience - M.S. or higher in engineering. - Registered professional engineer with experience in coastal and hydraulic engineering with an emphasis on large public works projects OR - Professor from academia with extensive background in coastal processes and hydraulic theory and practice. - Familiar with USACE application of risk and uncertainty analyses in coastal storm damage reduction studies. - Familiar with standard USACE coastal, hydrologic, and hydraulic computer models. - Familiarity with the s-Beach and BEACH-fx programs required.
+- At least ten years of experience - M.S. or higher in engineering. - Registered professional engineer with experience in coastal and hydraulic engineering with an emphasis on large public works projects OR - Professor from academia with extensive background in coastal processes and hydraulic theory and practice. - Familiar with USACE application of risk and uncertainty analyses in coastal storm damage reduction studies. - Familiar with standard USACE coastal, hydrologic, and hydraulic computer models. - Familiarity with the GRANDUC program beneficial.